-Still not done celebrating GF's remarkable life of service to music and young musicians.
-I originally posted this in 2013 when the KLRU documentary first came out.
-(Find links below in comments.)
+It's been more than a week since his death and I am still not done celebrating Gary Faust's remarkable life of service to music and young musicians.
+I posted a version of this note in 2013 when the KLRU documentary first came out.

 I'm going to make this personal: I'd invite you to check out this documentary on my hero and the inspiration for just about everything I've done in life since I first came to high school.
 Thank you Gary Faust for what you've done for all of us who've had the pleasure to know you.
 Tonight, I want to say thank you to Gary alongside just a few of the other astoundingly great band directors-former, current, partial, adjacent-out there and tagged here who have made an extraordinary impact on my life and the lives of 10's of 1,000's of others.
 You have all helped shape the musician and the human that I am, each in your own way.